liferay/clay/next.clayui.com/content/docs/migration/migrate-the-clay-components-from-v2-to-v3.md

 ### API Changes:

-- Only the `spritemap` property was keeped comparing to the v2 API.
-Take a look on the documentation if you have any doubts.
+- Only the `spritemap` property was kept compared to the v2 API.

 ### Compositions: